markmac99/auroracam/README.md

 ### Camera Configuration
 The camera is configured by the software (using the python-dvr library) and no manual tweaks should be needed.
 The exposure and gain are automatically changed at dawn and dusk.

-Note 2024-10-08 i realised i am not setting some parameters correctly.
+Note 2024-10-08 i realised i am not setting some parameters correctly (such as disabing the OSD and setting the video mode).
 Will update this shortly.

 ## Hardware
 The camera module I'm using is an IMX307 but an IMX291 should also work.
 When ordering the camera module, specify No Lens and With 48V PoE cable.
 I'm using the 4mm F/0.95 lens we use for meteor hunting.
 Here's links to the ones i bought, but be warned that links at AliExpress expire and / or get changed so you may need to hunt around:  [Camera](https://www.aliexpress.com/item/1005002676397053.html?spm=a2g0o.order_list.order_list_main.5.638a1802CB1j2M) and [lens](https://www.aliexpress.com/item/1005003145991079.html?spm=a2g0o.order_list.order_list_main.16.638a1802CB1j2M).